 Eating issues and body image concerns involve complex emotional and physiological issues, and a multidisciplinary treatment team model provides the most effective care for individuals struggling with these issues.
-At UVA, the Eating Disorders Consultation and Treatment Team provides care and support for students dealing with eating issues, body image, and exercise concerns.
+At UVA, Student Health's Eating Disorders Consultation and Treatment Team provides care and support for students dealing with eating issues, body image, and exercise concerns.
 The team approaches eating disorders from a holistic perspective that includes psychological, psychiatric, medical, and nutritional support.

 The team works to provide students with the most ethical and effective assessment, consultation, and treatment.
 After a comprehensive evaluation, the team provides recommendations and collaborates with the student to develop a treatment plan.
 Treatment plans typically include medical monitoring, nutrition management, and psychotherapy.
 Over time, the team collaborates with students in making adjustments to treatment recommendations.
 As needed, referrals are made to psychiatry and gynecology services, or for a higher level of care.
-Therapy services for students working toward recovery can include individual and/or group therapy through Counseling and Psychological Services (CAPS), the Maxine Platzer Lynn Women’s Center, the Ainsworth Clinic, or community providers.
+Therapy services for students working toward recovery can include individual and/or group therapy through Counseling and Psychological Services (CAPS) or other University or community providers.

-In addition to clinical work, the University approaches eating issues or body image concerns in several ways, including education and outreach.
+Additionally, the University approaches eating issues or body image concerns through education and outreach.
 The Coalition on Eating Disorders and Exercise Concerns is composed of students, faculty, and staff who are dedicated to advancing the understanding, prevention, and treatment of eating disorders and exercise abuse throughout the University community.

 Tips for Parents